- Who We Are

 Forest Hills HS Chapter Leader Adam Bergstein and his members have had a trying time ever since Ben Sherman, who has allegedly done all of the above, became the principal in March 2017.
 With the full support of the UFT, Bergstein and his chapter have been fighting back.
 Forest Hills HS has long had a reputation as one of the best schools in the city, and union members at the school want to keep it that way.

-The staff passed a vote of no confidence in Sherman on Feb.
+Staff members passed a vote of no confidence in Sherman on Feb.
 14. They are determined to keep up the pressure until they can save their school community by removing Sherman.
 The school’s parent association agrees that Sherman must go and has written a letter to the superintendent asking for a new principal.

 “Forest Hills educators are fighting for what’s best for their students and school community,” said UFT President Michael Mulgrew.
 “They are not going to stand by and let a successful school be ruined.
 By coming together, they are making sure that their voices are heard.”

 Safety has been a persistent problem since the new principal’s arrival.
-Sherman, a graduate of former mayor Michael Bloomberg’s notorious Leadership Academy, removed aides from the exits and bathrooms, suggesting that they could be better deployed elsewhere.
+Sherman, a graduate of former mayor Michael Bloomberg’s notorious Leadership Academy, removed aides from the exits and bathrooms, suggesting they could be better deployed elsewhere.
 To ensure students could come and go as they please, he also turned off all the door alarms.
 Consequently, disputes that began in the school building tended to spill out into the neighborhood.

 The final straw was Sherman’s ongoing permissiveness of student marijuana use, which “promoted a Wild West environment,” said Bergstein.
 Staff noticed a rise in pot smoking around the building.
 When multiple UFT members reported the pot smoking, Sherman shrugged it off, telling them that pot was legal in a lot of states and would soon be legal here.